-In 2016 88 million automobiles were sold worldwide, up 4.8% from the previous year.1 None the less, the automotive industry is increasingly competitive with customers demanding more comfortable, efficient, safe, and environmentally friendly vehicles.
-One factor in creating more comfort is noise, vibration, and harshness (NVH).2 Tecman is investing in new facilities to produce bespoke automotive acoustic insulation solutions aimed at the reduction of NVH in vehicles.
+The automotive industry is increasingly competitive with customers demanding more comfortable, efficient, safe, and environmentally friendly vehicles.
+One factor in creating more comfort is noise, vibration, and harshness (NVH).1 Tecman’s investment in new capabilities facilitates the production of bespoke automotive acoustic insulation solutions aimed at the reduction of NVH in vehicles.

 Noisy Vehicles are Hazardous for Drivers, Passengers and Pedestrians

-High levels of vibration and noise can be hazardous for occupants over long time scales, but reducing NVH helps to produce quieter, more comfortable vehicles.3 Furthermore, reducing NVH in vehicles helps to reduce environmental noise pollution, which has been linked to sleep disturbances and increased cardiovascular risk.4,5
+High levels of vibration and noise can be hazardous for occupants over long time scales, but reducing NVH helps to produce quieter, more comfortable vehicles.2 Furthermore, reducing NVH in vehicles helps to reduce environmental noise pollution, which has been linked to sleep disturbances and increased cardiovascular risk.3,4

 The first NVH studies were applied to reduce noise and vibration from the engine, as this was the biggest source of noise in the vehicle.
 As the level of noise from the engine has been significantly reduced over decades of car development, other sources of noise like braking noise, road noise, and aerodynamic noise have become more important.